1. Munchkin 2 Piece Gentle Transition Trainer Cup

-The flexible, gentle, and soft spout are made of silicone and perfect for little ones.
+The flexible, gentle, and soft spots are made of silicone and perfect for little ones.
 Its removable handles are easy to hold and transition with your child as they grow.
-It has an anti-colic valve, secure-fitting lid, and is BPA free.
+It has an anti-colic valve, a secure-fitting lid, and is BPA-free.

 As one of the most well-known bottle brands, Dr. Brown’s has also designed (one of) the best sippy cup to transition from a bottle for children 6 months and older.
 BPA-free, spill-proof, and easy to use—both parents and baby will love this cup!

 Easy to hold handles—perfect for little hands!
 One-piece design that is easy to clean—and dishwasher safe—and gentle enough for infants to become accustomed to.
 It comes with a lid and holds up to 6 ounces of liquid.
 Most affordable selection on our list.

 The lid cover is not removable and gets in the way of drinking for some infants.
 The overall design is less durable than expected.

 3. OXO Tot 6 Ounce Transitions Straw Cup with Removable Handles

 A little pricier, but its leakproof and durable design ensures it is long-lasting and easy to use for children who are ready for a straw design.

 The leakproof straw valve is both comfortable and easy to use.
 Removable cap seals closed when not in use, and the removable handles make this a great cup for little ones who will soon be able to use a cup without handles.
 Easy to take apart and clean.

 The leakproof design makes it difficult to get liquid out as well.
 Straw is less durable in comparison to the rest of the cup.
 The child must be old enough for a straw cup.